cslavenc/poc-deep-reinforcement-learning-tradebot/README.md

 ### CuPy vs numpy
 - initial trials showed a decline in performance when generating the dataset (X_tensor) when using `cupy` probably due to the GPU overhead.
 - `cupy` is essentially the GPU version of `numpy`.
-It still has some pecularities about it though...
+It still has some peculiarities about it though...
 - normally, `import cupy as np` is preferred as the API is basically the same as numpy.
 - `cupy` requires cupy arrays instead of lists though.
 Thus: if myList is a python list, numpy usually has no trouble with it.
 On the other hand, cupy requires a conversion